 - 85 hours of training programs by recognized trainers in Gestalt Therapy with Children and Adolescents. (certificates of completion are needed with application).

-- 50 hours of supervision by a recognized Gestalt Therapist (applicant is responsible for arranging and paying for supervision) Documentation of that supervision must be attached and signed by consultant(s).
+- 50 hours of consultation by a recognized Gestalt Therapist (applicant is responsible for arranging and paying for consultation) Documentation of that consultation must be attached and signed by consultant(s).
 Twenty-five hours of group consultation is also accepted as part of the 50 required hours.
 Two hours of group consultation qualifies for 1 hour of individual.

 - Demonstration of theoretical competence by responding to essay questions.
 A reading list of resources expected to be read will be provided.
 Applicant determines when he/she is ready for the essay topics.
 Topics for discussion will be provided and applicant is to complete and return essays with a given time.
 Applicant is under his/her honor for the completion of the theoretical essays.

 - Case presentation.
-Applicant is to write a narrative account of a recent child/adolescent course of therapy indicating your use of the Oaklander Model and the use of projective techniques and integrative processes.
+Applicant is to write a narrative account of a recent child/adolescent course of therapy indicating your use of the Gestalt/Oaklander approach and the use of projective techniques and integrative processes.
 An outline for that presentation will be provided for those applicants who complete the theoretical essays.